Back to Blog

 There are lots of ways we can build in counter rotation of the torso on top.
 This just happened to be a favorite of mine.
 However, it and the rest of these, assume you have ribs that move well 360 degrees around already.
 This unfortunately is not usually the case.
 We can be compressed or stuck in different places and not all strategies work for all people, but this Inverted Rockback Breathing is a many birds, one stone, good start.

 You can find more on rib mobility in general here or even more here!
-Rotation is so important when we look at the pelvic floor but its all connected.
-Another Good Resource to dip your toes in would be my free 7 day Glute Accelerator
+Rotation is so important when we look at the pelvic floor.
+Its all connected.

 All of these Pelvic Health Exercises are included in all of my programs in some capacity.